 Neighbourhood Network news

-If you are interested in social media and want to know more about what is happening in Hull you can follow the network online -
+If you are on social media and want to know more about what is happening in Hull, follow us online -

 - Neighbourhood Network Facebook page

 - Subscribe to the weekly newsletter

 The Neighbourhood Network is free to join.
 The registration process is simple to complete.
 Once registered as a member, you will receive the weekly e-bulletins.
 You too can supply information to the newsletter.